collective-soundworks/soundworks/README.md

 ##### ClientCheckin

-The `ClientCheckin` module takes care of the check in on the client side.
+The `ClientCheckin` module extends the `ClientModule` base class and takes care of the check in on the client side.
 The `ClientCheckin` module calls its `.done()` method when the user is checked in.

 ###### Methods